WICG/portals/README.md

 - Similarly, portaled `Window` objects are not accessible via accessors like `window.iframeName` or `window[0]`, and they cannot access related `Window` objects via `top` or `parent` (or `opener`).

+- Navigations within a pre-activation portal do not affect session history.
+In contrast, navigating an iframe creates a new session history entry, and affects the resulting back button behavior.

-- Portals cannot be made to navigate in the way iframes (or popups) can, via `window.open(url, iframeName)`.
+- Portals cannot be made to navigate from the outside in the way iframes (or popups) can, via `window.open(url, iframeName)`.

 - Portals can only load `http:` and `https:` URLs.
 This removes an entire category of confusing interactions regarding `about:blank`, `javascript:`, `blob:`, and `data:` URLs, as well as the `<iframe srcdoc="">` feature and its resulting `about:srcdoc` URLs.
 Notably, the portaled content will always have an origin derived from its URL, without any inheritance from the host document.

 - Portals have a simplified permissioning model, compared to iframe's combination of `allow=""` + `allowfullscreen=""` + `allowpaymentrequest=""` + `sandbox=""`.
 See [above](#permissions-and-policies) for more on this.
 (TODO: include a summary when we know what it is.
 Just `allow=""`?)

-TODO: summarize above sections that cause major differences, once they are written: privacy/restrictions, permissions/policies, session history.
+TODO: summarize above sections that cause major differences, once they are written: privacy/restrictions, permissions/policies, maybe some more on session history.
 They may fit as bullets or they might need their own paragraph.

 ## Alternatives considered